dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/display-map-item.jpg
     :width: 400

-You return to the normal topic map via the same "Topicmap" drop-down menu.
+Again, you return to the other topic maps via the :ref:`Topic Map Selector<user-topic-map-selector>`.

 Moving things around
 ====================